• Menu

 A Look At Charitable Remainder Trusts

-March 2, 2011 by Barry D. Horowitz, Estate Planning Attorney
+March 2, 2011 // by Jeffrey A. Nirenstein, Estate Planning Attorney

 When you are considering the manner in which you would like your assets to be distributed after your death you may decide that charitable giving is part of the plan.
 Doing what you can to help those less fortunate than you is always meaningful, but it takes on an added significance as your twilight years begin to appear over the horizon.
 There are a number of ways that one can fulfill this admirable philanthropic urge, and one of them is through the creation of a charitable remainder trust.